Roger Alton: The Independent

 In April 2008, Alton was confirmed as the new editor of The Independent, beginning work on 1 July 2008.
 Joining at the start of the recession, The Independent's circulation and advertising revenues fell sharply.
 He also wrote a fortnightly sport column in the Spectator.
 Alton resigned from The Independent in April 2010 when the paper reverted to its former editor, Simon Kelner.

 The Times

 On 24 May 2010, Alton was appointed executive editor of The Times, succeeding Alex O’Connell, who was appointed arts editor.
 Alton began at his new paper on 28 June 2010.
 Alton left The Times in 2015.

+Personal life

+Alton was briefly married to Helen Lederer, with whom he had a daughter, Hannah.